 Why do I have duties after a loss?

-In the event of a covered cause of loss, how easily will my claim be settled?
+In case of a covered cause of loss, how easily will my claim be settled?

 Is your claim service fair?